51 migrants die after trailer abandoned in San Antonio heat

 Big rigs emerged as a popular smuggling method in the early 1990s amid a surge in U.S. border enforcement in San Diego and El Paso, Texas.

-Before that, people paid small fees to get across a largely unguarded border.
-As crossing became much more difficult after the 2001 terror attacks in the U.S., migrants were led through more perilous terrain and had to pay thousands of dollars.
+Before that, people paid small fees to mom-and-pop operators to get them across a largely unguarded border.
+As crossing became exponentially more difficult after the 2001 terror attacks in the U.S., migrants were led through more perilous terrain and had to pay thousands of dollars more.

 Some advocates drew a link to the Biden administration’s border policies.
 Aaron Reichlin-Melnick, policy director at the American Immigration Council, wrote that he had been dreading such a tragedy for months.